0x90/kali-scripts/README.md

 # Kali scripts

 Welcome to kali-scripts repository, which is created to help managing Kali Linux.
-Pentesters will like this stuff to automate installation or deployment.
+Pentesters will like this stuff to automate installation or deployment of Kali Linux.
-Every script can be launched separately, except helper.sh - functions module
+Every script can be launched separately except helper.sh which us just a functions storage file.

 ## Contents